Amazing alternative to roasting the whole bird. This slow cooker turkey breast is simple, delicious and takes only 5 minutes of prep time.

 - In a cup mix together milk with corn starch

-- Add to juice and cook until thickened up.
+- Add to sauce and cook until thickened up (See note 1 below)

-2. It happens that the sauce can get a little bitter from the lemons.
+2. Originally I posted this recipe with the lemons added to the crockpot.
+It happens that the sauce can get a little bitter from the lemons.
 I guess it depends on the lemons.
-You may want to skip the lemon and adjust tanginess of the gravy at the end with some lemon juice.
+I suggest to skip the lemon and adjust tanginess of the gravy at the end with some lemon juice.